Pirlo220/tutos/Git_common_commands.md

 In order to modify an alias you can open .gitconfig file and edit all the aliases you've created.

 Synchronise local folder with remote repository
 > git pull origin master

+Visual Diff/Merge Tool --> P4Merge

 Create a new branch and switch to it:
 >git checkout -b branchname